 Alternatively you can also use the "mysqladmin tool"

 error: 'Access denied for user 'root'a'localhost' (using password: NO)'

 a password for the user root is already set.

 PHP Security Settings

-PHP is not an "unsave" programming language, but there are some PHP settings that are recommended to reduce the vulnerability of most PHP installations.
-They are set in your php.ini file, some can also be set in the apache configuration file or your local .htaccess file.
+PHP is not an "unsafe" programming language, but there are some PHP settings that are recommended to reduce the vulnerability of most PHP installations.
+They are set in your php.ini file, some can also be set in the Apache configuration file or your local .htaccess file.
 Please consider that other PHP scripts on your server might have problems with the settings recommended here.

-Some PHP functions can make your system vulnerable, as they provide access to system ressources, parameters or files.
+Some PHP functions can make your system vulnerable, as they provide access to system resources, parameters or files.

 show_source, system, shell_exec, passthru, exec, phpinfo, popen, proc_open, proc_nice

 ConfTool makes use of two of these functions: